jrin771/Everything-LLMs-And-Robotics/README.md

 # Logistics
-If you want to change this repository, go to PR Guide.md If you want to learn how a pull request works, go to pull-request-guide.md If you want to learn why we do the things that we do, go to how-to-have-good-practices.md
+If you want to change this repository, go to PR Guide.md

+If you want to learn how a pull request works, go to pull-request-guide.md

+If you want to learn why we do the things that we do (and how you can incorporate them in your own work), go to how-to-have-good-practices.md

 # What Do We Have?